Bronson–Mulholland House: Postwar era: 1945–1977

 In 1945, Sunny Point (now called Mulholland Park) was briefly owned by the Reverend and Mrs. J.C.
 Yelton.
 They sold the house in 1946 to Laura and E.C.
 Hindman, who took out three different mortgages on the property – in 1946, 1948, and 1951.
 It is probable that the Hindmans divided the house into apartments and walled in the east porches immediately after they purchased it.
 An article in the Palatka Daily News in November 1946 noted that "Mr. and Mrs. B.M.
 Jones have moved to the Hindman Apartments in Mulholland Park."
 In 1955, the Hindmans sold the house to Grace and James Jones, their daughter and son-in-law.
 The city directory of 1956 listed nine apartments at the same address as the house.
+Interviews with a couple that resided in the house in the 1950s reported it to have between 8 and 14 apartments.
 In May 1956 it was sold yet again to a Key David McMurrain, who promised to keep the property in repair and insured against fire.
 In 1962, the house was transferred to McMurrain's ward William.
 The 1960 and 1964 directories refer to the house as the Mulholland Apartments.
 Finally, in January 1965, William McMurrain sold the property to the City of Palatka, which brought the apartment period to an end.
 It was then that interest began in restoring the house to its original splendor, as by that time the house had fallen into severe disrepair.
 Added to the National Register of Historic Places in 1972, the Bronson–Mulholland house was open to visitors in 1977.